-- 22 public colleges and universities offer an accounting degree program in South Carolina.
+- 22 public colleges and universities offer an accounting degree program in South Carolina.1

-- 14 private colleges and universities offer an accounting degree in South Carolina.
+- 11 private not-for-profit colleges and universities offer an accounting degree program in South Carolina.1

-- 14 schools offer a certificate in accounting.
+- 13 schools offer a certificate in accounting.*1

-- 13 schools offer an associate’s degree in accounting.
+- 11 schools offer an associate’s degree in accounting.*1

-- 19 schools offer a bachelor’s degree in accounting.
+- 18 schools offer a bachelor’s degree in accounting.*1

-The Association to Advance Collegiate Schools of Business is a globally recognized organization that provides accreditation for undergraduate and graduate accounting programs.
-Only 180 accounting programs are currently accredited and have been found to meet the rigorous standards established by the AACSB.
-The following accounting programs in South Carolina have been accredited by the AACSB:
+The Association to Advance Collegiate Schools of Business (AACSB International) is a globally-recognized organization that provides accreditation for undergraduate and graduate accounting programs.
+While over 800 business schools have been accredited by the AACSB, only 186 institutions hold AACSB accreditation for their accounting programs, having been found to meet the rigorous standards established by the AACSB.6 The following accounting programs in South Carolina have been accredited by the AACSB:

 - Clemson University (College of Business and Behavioral Science)